realXiaochen/Data_Analysis_Titanic/README.md

 ## Detail
 - The famous titanic dataset
 - Feature: information about passengers
-- Label: survive or not
+- Label: survived or not
 - Algorithm: Support vector machine
 - Cross validation accuracy: 78.7%